-Торіс Summary For more information What are the key highlights of the Trust?
-The Trust provides investors with the following: (a) Monthly cash income Target Return of RBA Cash Rate plus 3.50% per annum net of fees through the economic cycle and intends to pay cash distributions monthly. (b) Capital preservation The Portfolio consists of an actively managed portfolio of assets which historically have a low risk of capital loss. (c) Portfolio diversification Fixed income is an important component of a balanced investment portfolio, offering stable yields and lower risk of capital loss than other asset classes.
-Asset class diversification for investors by gaining exposure to a portfolio of RMBS and ABS. (d) Investment Manager Specialist fund manager.
+Topic Summary For more information What are the key highlights of the Trust?
+The Trust provides investors with the following: (a) Monthly cash income Target Return of RBA Cash Rate plus 3.50% per annum net of fees through the economic cycle and intends to pay cash distributions monthly. (b) Capital preservation The Portfolio consists of an actively managed portfolio of assets which historically are capital stable. (c) Portfolio diversification Fixed income is an important component of a balanced investment portfolio, offering more stable yields and capital preservation than other asset classes.
+Asset class diversification for investors by gaining exposure to a portfolio of RMBS and ABS. (d) Manager Specialist fund manager.
 Gryphon has significant experience in RMBS and ABS.
-Currently manages in excess of \$1.9 billion in assets. (e) LIT structure benefits A closed pool of capital enabling the Manager to make long term investments without the need to source liquidity for potential investor redemptions.
-Strong corporate governance. (f) Attractive fee structure Base management fees comparable to fees charged to wholesale investors for similar products.
+Currently manages in excess of \$2.0 billion in assets. (e) LIT structure benefits A closed pool of capital enabling the Manager to make long term investments without the need to source liquidity for potential investor redemptions. (f) Attractive fee structure Base management fees comparable to fees charged to wholesale investors for similar products.
 No incentive or performance fees.
 Offer costs are not paid directly by the Trust so the NTA per New Unit is not expected to fall below the Offer Price when New Units are issued under the Offer on account of Offer costs.

-Topic Summary For more informat What has the Trust Characteristic IPO Target Actual achieved compared to targets at IPO?
-Offer size Minimum subscription - \$100 million \$175.3 million Target return RBA cash rate + 3.50% (5.00% as at IPO to 4 June 2019) 5.33%5 First distribution 30 June 2018 Achieved Distribution frequency Monthly Achieved Time to become invested Up to 6 months Achieved Asset allocation (as at 31 May 2019, excluding Manager Loan) Cash 0% - 10% RMBS 70% - 100% ABS 0% - 30% 1% 81% 15% Credit exposure Current Portfolio Pre IPO Target 10% 3% 0% 3% AAA AA Investment A BBB BB B NR street Grade 31 May 2019.
-Tr ortiono do de Does the Trust have any debt?
-The Trust's gearing NTA for short term does not intend to u new capital from th repay any borrowing allows the Manager not intend to use debt to en policy limits debt to up to a purposes only.
-For example ise debt unless it has also e issue of new Units which gs.
-The use of debt in this of to secure investments pri- apital raising, thus minimis 25% of the Trust's e, the Manager planned to raise will be used to circumstance or to the Section 5 Does the Investment Strategy permit derivative investments? management (e.g. h permitted for efficient por nedging) and not for marke mpt to increase returns.
-Section !
-Will capital raised under the Offer impact target Portfolio construction or Target Return? additional capital ra Investment Strategy ake up to three months to a lised under the Offer in acc y outlined in Sections 5.5 a t's additional capital deplo ns. cordance with the and 5.6.
-However, Section 5 nager expects the Trust to its consistent with the Tarq
+Does the Trust have any debt?
+The Trust does not have any debt.
+The Manager does not intend to use debt to enhance returns.
+The Trust's gearing policy limits debt to up to 25% of the Trust's NTA for short term purposes only.
+For example, the Manager does not intend to use debt unless it has also planned to raise new capital from the issue of new Units which will be used to repay any borrowings.
+The use of debt in this circumstance allows the Manager to secure investments prior to the settlement of the capital raising, thus minimising any dilution of returns to Unitholders.
+Section 5.17 Does the Investment Strategy permit derivative investments?
+Derivatives are only permitted for efficient portfolio management (e.g. hedging) and not for market speculative purposes in an attempt to increase returns.
+Section 5.6 Will capital raised under the Offer impact target Portfolio construction or Target Return?
+The Manager may take up to three months to fully invest the additional capital raised under the Offer in accordance with the Investment Strategy outlined in Sections 5.5 and 5.6.
+However, the pace of the Trust's additional capital deployment will depend on market conditions.
+Section 5.7 Despite this, the Manager expects the Trust to maintain monthly distribution payments consistent with the Target Return.